cloudbiskuit/notefort/README.md

 My primary goal is to demonstrate my expertise in modern cloud architecture design and industry-standard deployment strategies.

-## Cloud Meets Code
+## Bridging the Gap
-As a cloud engineer, building applications may seem outside the traditional scope of infrastructure and systems management.
+As a cloud engineer, building applications may seem outside the scope of infrastructure and systems management.
 However, a hands-on understanding of the application development process enables more effective collaboration with developers.
 You'll speak the language of developers, understand their challenges, and propose cloud solutions that integrate with the application's needs.

+Building NOTEFORT reinforced my understanding of infrastructure from a developer’s perspective.
+It can do the same for you.

 ## Application Design
 NOTEFORT ensures availability of your notes through a decoupled backend microservices architecture even if individual services experience downtime.

-The application uses a React-based user interface for input, which is processed by two Node.js backend services that communicate via RabbitMQ:
+The application uses a React-based user interface for input, which is processed by two Node.js backend services that communicate via RabbitMQ.
-- **Frontend React**: provides user input through a React UI, which triggers backend service logic.
-- **Backend NodejsA**: processes the input, stores it in its own database, and produces a message to RabbitMQ.
-- **Backend NodejsB**: consumes the message from RabbitMQ, processes it, and stores the corresponding data in its own database.

 <br>